3 Things to Do When You’re Rear-Ended by Texting Driver

 Wrong, of course.
 What many drivers don’t realize is that there are three main types of distracted driving:

 Visual distractions are anything that takes your eyes off the road, like looking at a map.

 Manual distractions take your hands off the wheel, like reaching for a beverage.

 Cognitive distractions take your mind off the task of driving, like thinking about your to-do list.

 Texting falls into all three categories.
 Glancing down for a few scattered moments still has you driving with one hand (or your knees) and thinking about your message, not about driving.
 Texting and other distractions lead to accidents, injury, and death.
-If you or a loved one has been injured, or a loved one has been killed by a distracted driver, contact our Milwaukee car accident lawyers for a free consultation.
+If you or a loved one has been injured, or a loved one has been killed by a distracted driver, contact Milwaukee's best auto accident lawyers for a free consultation.

 INJURED?
 It IS About The Money.®

 Distracted Driving Statistics

 Anything that keeps you from being 100% focused on driving is a distraction and could lead to a fatal car accident, such as: